Focusing On The Four Developmental Domains

 Our STAR Curriculum’s researched-based guidelines and Frog Street’s themes provide the strongest of foundations for future academic success, while never taking away from our teacher’s ability to meet individual children’s needs.
 We recognize the talent and knowledge that each of our teachers brings to the classroom and we have chosen a curriculum that does not replace that uniqueness but instead amplifies it.

-85% of Brain Growth Occurs In the First 3 Years of Life
+Focus On Essential Brain Growth In the First 3 Years of Life

 Parents and caregivers are the driving force in developing emotional connections, intellect, language skills, and other basic abilities in a young child’s life.
 Nurturing, responsive relationships along with security and continuity of care are all key factors in brain growth.
 Your child’s future cognitive, behavioral, and social/emotional health begin with quality care allowing your baby’s brain to develop to its full potential.